 Smart Smarter and Smartest Goals

-specific, measurable, attainable, relevant, time bound, with easy step by step tasks.
+SMARTEST stands for specific, measurable, attainable, relevant, time bound, easy step-by-step tasks goals.

-These are the goals that I’m working on right now.
-Because if we can take a bigger goal and we can break it down into small, small parts, it makes each of those tasks much easier to take on and accomplish.
+These are the goals that I always consider working on.
+Because if we can take a bigger goal and we can break it down into smaller parts, it makes each of the tasks much easier to take on and accomplish.
 Those little pieces of victory can take us to the next level.
-So that is my tip for the week, to make smartest goals as we get through this really rough time.

 Everyone has goals and how and when to achieve those goals depend on why a person is pursuing it.
 Choose between SMART, SMARTER, and SMARTEST goals.
 I hope this helps you determine how you can progress on your goals.
 Make the smartest goals especially in rough times.
 On the other end of this, I’ll be looking back at smarter goals, but for now, I’m handling the smartest goals.